Bytham Castle

 Bytham Castle was a castle in the village of Castle Bytham in Lincolnshire (.)

 The castle is thought to be of early Norman origin.
 The earthworks, on a hill above the village, are visible but nothing of the stonework is above ground.

 There is no public access to the monument.
-There is however a public footpath that runs alongside the castle mound and up a hill to give reasonable view.
+There is however a public footpath that runs alongside the castle mound and up a hill to give a reasonable view.